playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## React

-To provide values at the root of a React application, we can reuse our `Provider` knowledge and use a `Provider` at the top-level `App` component.
+We can reuse our `Provider` knowledge and use a `Provider` at the top-level `App` component to provide values at the root of a React application.

 ```jsx
 function App() {